Lefschetz fibrations on cotangent bundles and some plumbings: Proof of Theorem

-{\em Attaching critical handles.} By the above arguments, one obtains a product Weinstein domain $W_N$.
-The product space is equivalent to $T^*M_N$ which is the union of all subcritical handles in $W_{\tilde{D}}$.
-Thus, in order to finish the proof, we would like to attach critical handles to $W_N$.
+By repeating the inductive step $N$-times, one obtains $W_N$ such that $T^*M_N \simeq W_N = F_N \times \mathbb{D}^2$.
+We note that $T^*M_N$ is the union of all subcritical handles in $W_{\tilde{D}}$.
+Thus, in order to finish the proof, we need to attach critical handles to $W_N$.
+The attachment of critical handles to a subcritical Weinstein manifolds equipped with a product Lefschetz fibration has been studied well.
+See, for example, \cite[Proposition 8.1]{BEE} and \cite[Section 6]{GP}.

-The attachments of critical handles are studied well, for example, \cite[Proposition 8.1]{BEE}.
-Based on \cite[Proposition 8.1]{BEE}, it is enough to show that the attaching spheres of critical handles are lying on the vertical boundary, and also they are projected to disjoint intervals of the boundary of the base $\mathbb{D}^2$ by the product Lefschetz fibration.

-We recall that under the identification of $T^*M_N$ and $W_N$, $\partial M_N$ are identified to Legendrians lying on the vertical boundary of $W_N$.
-For convenience, we set notation.
-Let $A_i$ denote the Legendrian which $H_i^n$, for $i \leq N$, or $H_i$, for $i >N$ is attached along.
-The product Lefschetz fibration on $W_N = F_N \times \mathbb{D}^2$ is the projection to the second component of the product.
-Let $pr$ denote the projection to the first component $F_N$, or equivalently, the regular fiber.